khalid-naami/khalid-naami.github.io/blog/2026-06-04-my-trading-principles-wall-street-casino-my-story.md

 schema_type: [ScholarlyArticle, SoftwareApplication, TechArticle]
 ---

-# My Trading Principles: The Wall Street Casino and My Story
+# My Trading Principles: Wall Street Casino

 In the financial world, there is a fundamental truth that many retail traders desperately avoid acknowledging: **the market system is mathematically designed to ensure that most trading strategies are losers in the long run.**